Edit Page

 • Testing with Postman

-• Open Postman and create a new POST request
+• Open Postman and create a new GET request

 • Set the URL to your Azure Function endpoint with the auth key as a query parameter: